vivaria/edisonrul.ing/README.md

     *   The target must remain on the field in order to be removed from play by this effect.
 *   You CAN Tribute Summon Caius while "Imperial iron Wall" is active.
     *   This effect STILL activates while "Imperial Iron Wall" is active (starting a chain).
-A target it declared, but no cards can be removed from play while "Imperial Iron Wall's" effect applies.
+A target it declared, but no cards can be removed from play while "Imperial Iron Wall"'s effect applies.
-*   "[Monarch](https://yugipedia.com/wiki/Monarch)'s" Trigger Effects are Spell Speed 1 and activate at the time they are successfully Tribute Summoned.
-If the opponent wants to activate a card like "[Bottomless Trap Hole](https://yugipedia.com/wiki/Bottomless_Trap_Hole)", it will be placed onto the chain after the "[Monarch](https://yugipedia.com/wiki/Monarch)'s" effect.
+*   "[Monarch](https://yugipedia.com/wiki/Monarch)"'s Trigger Effects are Spell Speed 1 and activate at the time they are successfully Tribute Summoned.
+If the opponent wants to activate a card like "[Bottomless Trap Hole](https://yugipedia.com/wiki/Bottomless_Trap_Hole)", it will be placed onto the chain after the "[Monarch](https://yugipedia.com/wiki/Monarch)"'s effect.
 But "[Monarchs](https://yugipedia.com/wiki/Monarch)" don't need to remain on the field to resolve their effects, so destroying them with "[Bottomless Trap Hole](https://yugipedia.com/wiki/Bottomless_Trap_Hole)" will not negate their effect.

 ## CALL OF THE HAUNTED